Instant Pot Carnitas Recipe

-They key is to cut the pork shoulder into chunks before putting it in so the meat gets cooked through.
-The pressure cooker takes care of the rest.
-Then, popping under the broiler to finish it off gives you those delicious crispy bits we love so much.
+The secret to making this recipe super quick is for you to cut the pork shoulder into chunks before cooking.
+That way, the meat cooks all the way through faster.
+The pressure cooker takes care of the rest, and then just a quick pop under the broiler gives you those deliciously crispy bits you love!

 Step by step